 All pets – specifically pets visiting in new environments – need to be easy to see and identify.
 A collar with ID tags is a minimum recommendation.
 I’d also recommend a reflective collar and vest, a registered microchip, and appropriate tie-out gear, tether, or kennel to keep pets from wandering off and getting lost or injured.
 Pets in watercrafts or swimming should wear a size-appropriate life jacket.

 Camping often is accompanied by a variety of crawly critters.
 Protect your pet with high quality parasite prevention medications.
 Ticks, fleas, and mosquitoes can transmit infectious diseases.
 Eating dead animals, rummaging in the dirt and foliage, or drinking from contaminated water sources can lead to serious parasitic infections.

 Pack plenty of fresh clean water, dog safe snacks, dog food, and pet-safe bowls.
 I strongly encourage feeding pets their regular diet on vacation.
 Changing the food routine can lead to upset stomach and diarrhea.
+For the interest of you and your dog before your trip, it may benefit you to do research into something like UPN, just so you get a better understanding of what you should do if your dog does develop any issues throughout the trip.
+Plus, it never hurt anyone to learn a bit more about their pet, especially if you are someone who loves animals.
 Keep food in secure containers to prevent curious wildlife from stealing the goods.

 Pack for comfort